 Sara is a PhD Researcher in International Relations at the University of Sussex.
 She was born and raised in Rojhelat, in the city of Kermanshah.
 She did her undergraduate in Tehran, where she was engaged with left-wing student activism.
 Sara is also a poet and has published a poetry book in Farsi.
 Her current research addresses questions concerning the relations between borders and subjectivity, time and scale, and historical transformations in the projects of democratic confederalism and Neo-Ottomanism.

-Connor Hayes is an activist, researcher, and a lover of philosophy.
+Connor Hayes is an activist, researcher, and a student of philosophy.
 He was a member of the 2019 International Peace Delegation to Imrali.

 This interview is sponsored by the Peace in Kurdistan Campaign (https://www.peaceinkurdistancampaign).